Sequestration is the process of declaring yourself insolvent / Sequestrated. This is a High Court application under the Insolvency Act.

 - The client cannot satisfy their monthly payments to their creditors and declares to their creditors that instalments can’t be met, this is an act of insolvency;

-For your application to be successful, you will need to prove that there is advantage, benefits, to your creditors.
-We provide you with a free financial assessment to determine if you are eligible for Voluntary Surrender.
+We provide you with a free financial assessment to determine if you are eligible for Sequestration.

 If your vehicle is financed under a Hire purchase agreement, your vehicle vests in the insolvent estate and therefore you will lose it.
 However, if the vehicle is financed on a lease or Rental agreement then the creditor has an option to allow you to keep on paying the vehicle and keep possession of the vehicle.
 The Curator would consider whether there is any equity in the vehicle value as opposed to the settlement amount.